gilbsgilbs/jwit/README.md

 Note that JWIT is **not** another JWT/JWKS implementation by any mean.
 JWIT relies on [go-jose](https://github.com/square/go-jose), a popular JWx implementation by Square.
 On top of that, go-jose and Go's stdlib are the only dependencies to this library.
-This greatly reduces the attack surface of JWIT itself.
+This greatly reduces the attack surface of JWIT.
 If you found a security vulnerability in go-jose , plese refer to [their bug bounty program](https://github.com/square/go-jose/blob/master/BUG-BOUNTY.md).